-- 1. File an official application for graduation with the Office of the Registrar by the established deadlines stated in the academic calendar (may be waived in the case of the General Education Certificate) - 2.
+- File an official application for graduation with the Office of the Registrar by the established deadlines stated in the academic calendar (may be waived in the case of the General Education Certificate).
+Note: Effective May 1, 2018, students must apply for graduation online.
+Visit https://es.vccs.edu/student-services/graduation/ - 2.
 Fulfill all of the course and credit-hour requirements of the curriculum with at least twenty-five percent (25%) of credit semester hours acquired at ESCC - 3.
 Be certified for graduation by the Registrar - 4.
 Earn a grade point average of at least 2.00 in all studies which are applicable toward graduation in their curriculum - 5.
 Complete the graduation outcomes assessment tests (for degree-seeking students only) - 6.
 Resolve all financial obligations to the College, including those to the Library.